 The schedule pdf must be able to be viewed from EDNAR by clicking on the schedule pdf link.

-EDNAR FBR 261
+EDNAR FBR 261 (Release 2)

 The switching schedule pdf must be generated with a watermark of "Not Approved" when the schedule is in an unapproved state.

-EDNAR FBR 262
+EDNAR FBR 262 (Release 1)

 The system must timestamp the Switching Schedule pdf each time the pdf is generated and